On both coasts, MET Labs performs 200 V/m Radiated Immunity test requirements per MIL-STD-461 and RTCA DO-160 in-house.

 Special NASA DoD standards

 MIL-PRF-28876 – Fiber Optic Connector Assembly Shielding Effectiveness

 MIL-DTL-83526 - Connectors, Fiber Optic, Circular, Environmental Resistant, Hermaphroditic, General Specification for FSC: 6060

 “I really appreciate the extra effort to complete this testing and LOC so quickly.
 This LOC allows me to meet my commitments to my customer and get my report out on time.
 It is very important to me and my customer because it then allows hardware to fly.
 Thank you for the weekend and overtime work.
 You team’s professionalism and sense of urgency is outstanding

 L-3 Randtron Antenna Systems

 Data Item Description (DID) Documentation

-Being that the majority of MET Laboratories Military EMC customers sell their products to the Government, the Procuring Activity (end-user), often times, require detailed written documentation to support contractual requirements between the ‘Seller’ and the ‘Buyer’.
-Right from the DI-EMCS-802xx Data Item Description (DID) document, it prescribes the Test Plan/Report requirement for the test data, the format, and all information necessary to document compliance of a component, system, or subsystem within it’s electromagnetic interference (EMI) test requirement.
+Being that the majority of MET Laboratories Military EMC customers sell their products to the government, the Procuring Activity (end-user), often requires detailed written documentation to support contractual requirements between the ‘Seller’ and the ‘Buyer’.
+Right from the DI-EMCS-802xx Data Item Description (DID) document, it prescribes the Test Plan/Report requirement for the test data, the format, and all information necessary to document compliance of a component, system, or subsystem within its electromagnetic interference (EMI) test requirement.
 The following outlines the DID documentation requirement for Test Labs to adhere to: